Excluding Local Hidden Variables in $\Lambda\bar{\Lambda}$ Production: The Incompatibility with Angular-Momentum Conservation and CPT Invariance: Conclusion

 \section{Conclusion}

-In this work, we have conducted a comprehensive theoretical analysis of spin entanglement in $\Lambda\bar{\Lambda}$ pairs produced in the two-body decays of a scalar ($h$) and a pseudoscalar ($a$) particle, establishing a clear demarcation between the predictions of QFT and those attainable by LHVTs.
+In this work, we have conducted a comprehensive theoretical analysis of spin entanglement in $\Lambda\bar{\Lambda}$ pairs produced in the two-body decays of spin-zero particles, establishing a clear demarcation between the predictions of QFT and those attainable by LHVTs.